beegee-tokyo/WisBlock-IAQ-PM-CO2-VOC-EPD/README.md

 ### _REMARK_
 Channel ID's in cursive are extended format and not supported by standard Cayenne LPP data decoders.

-Example decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders) ⤴️
+Example decoder [RAKwireless_Standardized_Payload.js] for TTN, Chirpstack, Helium and Datacake can be found in the folder [RAKwireless_Standardized_Payload](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) repo. ⤴️

 ### _REMARK_
 If using LoRa P2P, the first 8 bytes of the data packet are the devices Dev EUI.
 This way in LoRa P2P the "gateway" can determine which node sent the packet.

+### _REMARK_
+If the Bosch BSEC library is used, Gas Resistance 2 value is the IAQ index calculated by BSEC algorithm.

 ----
 # Compiler Flags